Timing of Gluten-free Oats Introduction for Celiac Disease

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, it mentions that patients receiving antibiotics or probiotics within a month can still participate, which suggests that some medications may be allowed.

-Are gluten-free oats safe for people with celiac disease?
+What prior data suggests that gluten-free oats are safe for individuals with celiac disease?

 Jedid-Jah Blom, RD